Kaicene F300: Powertrain

-The full model range of the F30 is powered by a 1.5-litre Mitsubishi gasoline engine with a maximum output of 112hp and 142N·m supplied by Dongan mated to a 5-speed manual transmission.
+The full model range of the F30 is powered by a 1.5-litre Mitsubishi gasoline engine with a maximum output of 112 hp and 142 Nm supplied by Dongan mated to a 5-speed manual transmission.

 Kaicene F50

 The Kaicene F50 is a mid-size pickup truck based on the same platform and body work as the F30 while being slightly larger than the F30.
 The Kaicene F50 features a redesigned front end to differentiate from the F30.
 The standard wheelbase model has a cargo bed with dimensions: 1380×1465×480mm while the long wheelbase model has a cargo bed with dimensions: 1740×1465×480mm.
 The Kaicene F50 is discontinued as of 2020.

 Powertrain

-The full model range of the F50 is powered by a 2.2-litre gasoline engine codenamed 491QE with a maximum output of 106hp mated to a 5-speed manual transmission.
+The full model range of the F50 is powered by a 2.2-litre gasoline engine codenamed 491QE with a maximum output of 106 hp mated to a 5-speed manual transmission.

+Kaicene F300

+The Kaicene F300 is facelift version of F30.